Due to incoming weather, we’ve moved the Spring Commencement to EnMarket Arena in Savannah. Join us Friday, May 9 at 9 a.m.

-The Federal Pell Grant is based on the Expected Family Contribution (EFC), which is calculated by the Department of Education based on the information listed on the FAFSA form, the number of credit hours per semester and your cost of attendance.
-If you are enrolled for less than 12 credit hours, the Federal Pell Grant award is calculated as follows:
+The Federal Pell Grant is based on the Student Aid Index (SAI), which is calculated by the Department of Education based on the information listed on the FAFSA form, the number of credit hours per semester and your cost of attendance.

 Federal Pell Grant funds are not available for certificate, special admit, transient, second degree, non-degree, learning support, high school and graduate students.
 This grant is also limited to 12 full-time semesters.